RudyWilliams/fifa-project/notes_data_prep.md

 ### - Cleaning the weight column
 Each entry has the trailing 'lbs' attached to it.
 Easy enough to clean.
 Again, the nans remain untouched.

+### - Cleaning value and wage column -
+There are no nans in these columns.
+The eda.py file shows that only 0s disobey the expected format of €some_float('M' or 'K').
+This is easily cleaned up with the function strip_value() in the module.
+This converts the two columns from strings to floats.